DataDog/integrations-core/mongo/README.md

 2. Configure one Agent for each member of the config servers.
 3. Configure one extra Agent to connect to the cluster through a mongos proxy.
 This mongos proxy can be a new one dedicated to monitoring purposes, or an existing mongos proxy.

-**Note**: Monitoring of arbiter nodes is not supported (see the [MongoDB documentation][3] for more details).
+**Note**: Monitoring of arbiter nodes is not supported (see the [MongoDB Replica Set Arbiter][3] for more details).
 However, any status change of an arbiter node is reported by the Agent connected to the primary.

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->